sysulq/status-nginx-module/README.md

 ===================
 ![](https://travis-ci.org/hnlq715/status-nginx-module.svg)

 The req status module for pure nginx.
+The core source file comes from Tengine, which is developed and maintained by Alibaba.

 Description
 ===========